huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * Avoid long exposure to direct sunlight for ANYTHING (例外: 廚房「砧板」&「 菜瓜布」)

-* 眼鏡布 → 擦眼鏡鏡片 (X) 擦手機螢幕 (O)
+* 眼鏡布 &rarr; 擦眼鏡鏡片 (X) 擦手機螢幕 (O)

 * Strategic Incompetence: The best way to make sure that you are never asked to do something again is to royally screw it up the first time you are asked to do it.
 Saying "no" to your boss by simply asking: "How am I supposed to do that?"

-* Whenever you think something nice about someone, let them know IMMEDIATELY. → Find the best in others.
+* Whenever you think something nice about someone, let them know IMMEDIATELY. &rarr; Find the best in others.
 Compliment people more.
 	- Many people have trouble thinking of themselves as smart, or pretty, or kind, unless told by someone else.
 You can help them out.

 * Don't throw out fruit that is going to bad, especially bananas gone brown.
 Instead, freeze it and make great smoothie!